rajesh-nitc/anthos/README.md

 # Anthos
 Aws Eks and Gcp Gke on Anthos
-> Gke on Aws is out of scope as access to anthos-gke cli is not public
+> Gke on Aws is out of scope.
+Access to anthos-gke cli is not there.

 ## Getting Started